forta-network/forta-contracts/README.md

 ## Development of upgrades.

-This protocol is under active development, [so most of the components are `UUPSUpgradeable`](https://forum.openzeppelin.com/t/uups-proxies-tutorial-solidity-javascript/7786) and new implementations are deployed from time to time.
+This network is under active development, [so most of the components are `UUPSUpgradeable`](https://forum.openzeppelin.com/t/uups-proxies-tutorial-solidity-javascript/7786) and new implementations are deployed from time to time.

 Upgrading a contract is a process with risk, storage layout collision might happen.
 We follow good practices for [writing upgradeable contracts](https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable), using storage __gaps to "reserve" 50 storage slots per contract initially.